microsoft/terminal/doc/specs/#4191 - Formatted Copy/spec.md

 One possible issue is that discovering how to copy the formatting might be difficult to find.
 We could mitigate this by adding it into the settings.json file and commenting it out.

-## Future considerations

-We could always add an additional option if people want more flexibility.
-For example, if we ship a global setting now, we could ship a key binding later that lets you choose how you want to copy, and vice versa.

 ## Conclusions

 The team has decided to have plain text as the default copy behavior and to enable formatted copying with a global setting that accepts a boolean value (settings option 1 - global setting, option b).
 In the future, we can modify this setting to also accept an array, so the user can specify which formats they would like to copy.
 Additionally, a key binding can be added to allow for greater flexibility.

-## Resources
+## Future considerations

+We could always add an additional option if people want more flexibility.
+For example, if we ship a global setting now, we could ship a key binding later that lets you choose how you want to copy, and vice versa.
+Additionally, we can add functionality to the global setting that allows for specific formats or styles to be copied.